-How To Throw A Galentine's Day Celebration with Ali Mejia
+How Do You Throw a Galentine’s Day Celebration with Ali Mejia?

-How To Throw A Galentine's Day Celebration with Ali Mejia
+How Do You Throw a Galentine’s Day Celebration with Ali Mejia?

 We love any excuse to celebrate our girlfriends.
 Galentine’s Day is the perfect time to catch up with your BFFs and indulge a little – no dress code required.
 Our co-founder and chief inspiration officer, Ali Mejia, shares three easy tips for hosting a casual get-together from the comfort of your own home.
 And no celebration is complete without delicious food.
 Keep reading for a soul warming soup that’s so easy to make.
 Now, cozy up in your favorite pajamas or loungewear and get in the spirit of love.